williamjameshandley/py2nb/README.rst

 Description
 ===========

-``py2nb`` is a python package for converting python scripts with minimal markdown to jupyternotebooks.
+``py2nb`` is a python package for converting python scripts with minimal markdown to jupyter notebooks.

-Here is example code, saved as `example.py`:
+Here is example code, saved as ``example.py``:

 .. code:: python